SanjaykrishnaanH/narich/README.md

 <image src="images/logo.png" height=75 width=175/>

-Narich is a Raw Jute Assessment device for India which was developed based on a problem statement given by **National Jute Board, Ministry of Textiles** in SIH 2020 - Hardware Edition.
+Narich is a Raw Jute Assessment device for India which was developed based on a problem statement given by **National Jute Board, Ministry of Textiles** in **SIH 2020 - Hardware Edition**.

 ## Project Description